 \subsubsection{An optimal algorithm for MAX NAE-$\{3\}$-SAT (assuming UGC).}

 In Section~\ref{S-COV}, we tackle the problem of finding an optimal approximation algorithm for MAX NAE-$\{3\}$-SAT.
-Our approach follows a similar template to that of \cite{OW08} for MAX CUT.
-Like~\cite{OW08}, we consider the max-min problem of finding an RPR$^2$ rounding function $f$ which achieves at least the optimal approximation ratio for any distribution $\mathcal D$ of triples of unit vectors (pairs of unit vectors for MAX CUT).
-In the case of MAX CUT, \cite{OW08} showed that the ``most difficult'' $\mathcal D$ is a distribution over pairs of identical unit vectors, and pairs of unit vectors with dot product $\rho < 0$.
-Likewise, we show (see Theorem \ref{NAE3SATdisttheorem}) that the most difficult $\mathcal D$ come from triples of vectors that are have pairwise dot products $(\rho, \rho, 1)$ or $(\rho_0, \rho_0, \rho_0)$, where $\rho \in (-1, 0]$ and $\rho_0 = \max(\rho, -1/3)$ or $\rho_0 = 1$.
+Our approach follows a similar template to that of O'Donnell and Wu \cite{OW08} for MAX CUT.
+As in~\cite{OW08}, we consider the max-min problem of finding an RPR$^2$ rounding function $f$ which achieves at least the optimal approximation ratio for any distribution $\mathcal D$ of triples of unit vectors (pairs of unit vectors for MAX CUT).
+In the case of MAX CUT, \cite{OW08} showed that the ``most difficult'' distribution $\mathcal D$ is a distribution over pairs of identical unit vectors, and pairs of unit vectors with dot product $\rho < 0$.
+Similarly, we show (see Theorem~\ref{NAE3SATdisttheorem}) that the most difficult distribution $\mathcal D$ come from triples of vectors that have pairwise dot products $(\rho, \rho, 1)$ or $(\rho_0, \rho_0, \rho_0)$, where $\rho \in (-1, 0]$ and $\rho_0 = \max(\rho, -\third)$ or $\rho_0 = 1$.

-Once we fix a distribution $\mathcal D$, the performance of $f$ can be expressed using a double integral.
-Using \emph{calculus of variations}, we can then produce an integral equation that must be satisfied by the optimal $f$, known as a \emph{Fredholm integral equation of the second kind} (c.f., \cite{polyanin2008handbook}).
+Once we fix a distribution $\mathcal D$, the performance of a rounding function $f$ can be expressed using a double integral.
+Using \emph{calculus of variations}, we obtain an integral equation that must be satisfied by the optimal $f$.
+The equation is a \emph{Fredholm integral equation of the second kind}.
+(See, e.g., \cite{polyanin2008handbook}.)

-If we discretize $f$ as a step function, the integral equation becomes a system of linear equations (c.f., Section~6 of the full version of~\cite{OW08}).
-Thus, like in~\cite{OW08}, we can efficiently compute an arbitrarily close approximation of the optimal function for MAX NAE-$\{3\}$-SAT.
+If we discretize $f$ as a step function, the integral equation becomes a system of linear equations.
+(Cf.\ Section~6 of the full version of~\cite{OW08}).
+Thus, as in~\cite{OW08}, we can efficiently compute an arbitrarily close approximation of the optimal function for MAX NAE-$\{3\}$-SAT.
 We found that the optimal approximation ratio is approximately $0.9089$.
-We also observed that the optimal function is very close to an $s$-linear function, that is of the form $f(x) = \max(-1, \min(1, sx))$, but there is a nontrivial error term on the order of $O(x^3)$.
+We also observed that the optimal function is very close to an $s$-linear function, i.e., a function of the form $f(x) = \max(-1, \min(1, sx))$, but there is a nontrivial error term on the order of $O(x^3)$.

-\subsubsection{Conjectured near-optimal algorithm for MAX NAE-SAT with near-perfect completeness.}
+\subsubsection{Conjectured near-optimal algorithm for MAX NAE-SAT for almost satisfiable instances.}

 In Section~\ref{S-approx}, we give better experimental algorithms for MAX NAE-SAT and various restrictions of it, for nearly satisfiable instances ($1-\eps$ completeness, for $\eps > 0$ sufficiently small).
 Although the performance ratios of our algorithms are based on experimental conjectures (see Section~\ref{sub-conj}), we believe that these are essentially the best approximation ratios that can be obtained for these problems.
 As mentioned in the introduction, these algorithms use fairly surprising rounding functions: non-monotone step functions that only attain the values $\pm1$.